 All RSNT activities are in the UiB calendar: Upcoming events for Neuro-SysMed | University of Bergen (uib.no)

 The course aims to inspire increased user participation in research trials and will present methods on how to involve user representatives.
 This is highly relevant to all biomedical research fields, and Patient and Public Involvement is documented to positively impact the relevance and efficacy in medical research.
 The main objective of the course is to develop the participants’ capacity to assess and convey the value of patient and public involvement in general, as well as promoting productive user involvement in their own research projects.
-The course spans over 3 days (last time November 3-5, 2021), and combines plenary discussions and group sessions involving user representatives and patient organizations, with presentations from national and international lecturers.
-The next course will be in the fall term of 2022 in week 48 (November 30.- December 2.).
+The course spans over 3 days, was held for the first time November 3-5, 2021, and combines plenary discussions and group sessions involving user representatives and patient organizations, with presentations from national and international lecturers.
+The most recent course was run November 30 – December 2, 2022.

 The completed program qualifies for a Good Clinical Practice (GCP) certificate and covers several aspects of clinical trials – from design planning to execution – with learning examples from cancer research and neurological research alike.
 The course go through topics such as study design, the pharmaceutical company perspective, the patient’s perspective, ethics, GCP overiview and concepts, practical running of a clinical trial, formalities and regulations, writing a protocol, applications and funding, contracts, translational research protocols, clinical trials as part of normal clinical operations, success factors and clinical trials in the future.
-The last course was September 29 – October 1, 2021 as a combination of on-site (campus Haukeland University Hospital) and online participation.
-The next course will be in 2023.
+The most recent course was September 29 – October 1, 2021 as a combination of on-site (campus Haukeland University Hospital) and online participation.
+The next course is planned for 2023.

 The course aims to teach PhD candidates and other researchers how to recognize the close connection between research findings and innovation potential.
 The course will use examples from our own research environments as well as internationally, to showcase the practical route from idea to patent – and beyond.
 The overall aim of this course is to encourage and enable our PhD students and young researchers to identify and evaluate the innovation potential in their own research projects, and provide them with the knowledge needed to be able to do this.
 The course will provide inspiration and practical knowledge on alternative ways to realize the innovation potential from research projects.
 The very first course was held November 8-9 and December 2-3, 2021, at campus Haukeland University Hospital.
 The next course will be in the fall term of 2023.